gvwilson/tidynomicon/_en/testing.md

 But `all` of an empty vector being `TRUE` is…unexpected.
-The reasoning is apparently that none of the (nonexistent) elements are `FALSE`, but honestly, at this point we are veering dangerously close to [JavaScript Logic](https://www.destroyallsoftware.com/talks/wat), so we will accept this behavior and move on.
+The reasoning is apparently that none of the (nonexistent) elements are `FALSE`, but honestly, at this point we are veering dangerously close to [JavaScript Logic][javascrip-wat], so we will accept this behavior and move on.

+{% include links.md %}